makersacademy/chitter-challenge/README.md

 - In your Terminal:
   - Run `git clone https://github.com/EMDevelop/chitter-challenge.git`
   - For Ruby specific dependencies, run `bundle install`
+  - Run `rackup` in your terminal to spin up a local server (default port 9292)
+  - Visit http://localhost:9292/ to test drive the application

+---

 ## My Approach